-In 2018, Valley Water's Auditor (TAP International, Inc.) conducted an enterprise-wide audit risk assessment and identified real estate services as an area that needed further review.
-Our specific audit objective was to determine how the RESU could improve its service delivery and financial performance.
+In 2018, the Auditor conducted an enterprise-wide audit risk assessment and identified real estate services as an area that needed further review.
+The objective of this performance audit was to determine how the RESU could improve its service delivery and financial performance.